lioncash/biscuit/README.md

 An experimental runtime code generator for RISC-V. Emphasis on the experimental part.

+## Implemented Extension Instructions

+Includes both 32-bit and 64-bit instructions in the following:

+- RVA
+- RVD
+- RVF
+- RVI
+- RVM
+- RVQ
+- Zicsr
+- Zifencei

+Note that only extensions considered ratified will be implemented as non-ratified documents are considerably more likely to have large changes made to them, which makes maintaining instruction APIs a little annoying.

 ## Dependencies

 Biscuit requires no external dependencies for its library other than the C++ standard library.